 There is no greater achievement for VFX pioneers than recognition at the Academy Awards®.
-Here at Foundry, we're proud to have provided the VFX tools behind every single film nominated in the Best Visual Effects category at the 89th Academy Awards.
+Here at Foundry, we're proud to have provided the VFX tools behind every single film nominated in the Best Visual Effects category for the seventh year running.

 The Golden Compass won the Best Visual Effects category at the 80th Academy Awards.
 Set in a parallel universe, Rhythm & Hues' extensive VFX work helped create everything from battling armored polar bears, to the magical alethiometer from which the film takes its name.

 Reversing the aging process is something many people dream of achieving, but the visual effects in David Fincher's The Curious Case of Benjamin Button not only make the feat look possible, but positively seamless.
 The team at Digital Domain employed astounding new "emotion capture" techniques to recreate Brad Pitt's facial expressions in CGI.

 James Cameron’s first feature film since Titanic in 1997, Avatar raised the bar for visual effects forever.
 Taking almost 10 years to create, Cameron and the team at Weta Digital evolved the use of visual effects tools to create this epic.

 You can read how Nuke and Ocula helped to deliver James Cameron’s award-winning vision for Avatar in our case study.